swing-research/Implicit-Cryo-Electron-Tomography/README.md

 If you have any furter questions or want to discuss, reach out to one of us!

--Valentin Debarnot: valentin.debarnot@unibas.ch
+* Valentin Debarnot: valentin.debarnot@unibas.ch

--Vinith Kishore: vinith.kishore@unibas.ch
+* Vinith Kishore: vinith.kishore@unibas.ch

--Ivan Dokmanić: ivan.dokmanic@unibas.ch
+* Ivan Dokmanić: ivan.dokmanic@unibas.ch